Q: What can I reasonably expect when I buy hatching eggs and chicks from Greendale Heritage Farms?

 Shipping of Hatching Eggs

 Orders are usually shipped on Monday, Tuesday, or Wednesday each week and are delivered by the Canada Post or Greyhound.
 We will email you the tracking number when your order ships.
 We ship via Priority mail or Express Post.
 I will give you a quote on the cost of shipping via Canada Post.
-I can send the eggs collect via Greyhound.
+We also can ship Purolator or Fed Ex.
 We can arrange to ship chicks via West Jet.
-This usually costs about $90.00 for a box of chicks.
+This usually costs about $150.00 for a box of chicks.

 Full payment is due when the order is placed.
 We prefer email bank transfers but also accept Paypal, money orders, and personal checks.
 Email bank transfer and Paypal is [email protected]